Learn Amazon

 What is Amazon?

-AWS emphasizes three main categories for cloud computing–Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-Infrastructure as a Service offers the components for cloud IT, which provides access to networking features, virtual or computer hardware, and stored data.
-Platforms as a Service includes Internet- and cloud-based computer hardware and software service that helps facilitate workplace collaboration and web service integration.
+AWS emphasizes three main categories for cloud computing—Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+Infrastructure as a Service offers the components for cloud IT, providing access to networking features, virtual computer hardware, and stored data.
+Platform as a Service includes internet- and cloud-based hardware and software services that help facilitate workplace collaboration and web service integration.
 Software as a Service offers web-based software access.
-It is often referred to as “on-demand software” or “hosted software” for using applications through the Internet instead of software installed on the computer or server itself.
+It is often referred to as “on-demand software” or “hosted software” for using applications through the internet instead of software installed on a computer or server.

 Read more about what Amazon is and why you should learn it.